Hezhexi2002/KV260-Mocap/README.md

 cd ..
 ```

-However,you have to deal with a error when you are building the whole project at last
+However,you have to deal with a error when you are building the whole project at

 ![](https://github.com/Hezhexi2002/KV260-Mocap/blob/main/assets/libtensorflow_error.png)